-Fully accredited by the Liaison Committee on Medical Education, the Lewis Katz School of Medicine employs nearly 900 faculty, over 1,250 volunteer faculty, and 1098 staff.
-Currently, 879 MD program students, 160 graduate students are enrolled, along with 555 physicians in 34 residency and fellowship programs.
+Fully accredited by the Liaison Committee on Medical Education, the Lewis Katz School of Medicine employs nearly 900 faculty, over 1100 volunteer faculty, and 1098 staff.
+Currently, 879 MD program students and 160 graduate students are enrolled, along with 555 physicians in 34 residency and fellowship programs.
 Each year the school admits 210 medical students and approximately 25 graduate students.

-The School pursues three major interrelated missions: To provide an excellent student-centered education in medicine and the biomedical sciences to a diverse body of students, instilling in them an ethic of human service and lifelong learning, and preparing them for careers as clinicians, researchers and/or educators; to discover new knowledge that advances both medical science and clinical care; and to provide superb health care to people in our surrounding communities and beyond.
+The School pursues three major interrelated missions: To provide an excellent student-centered education in medicine and the biomedical sciences to a diverse body of students, instilling in them an ethic of human service and lifelong learning, and preparing them for careers as clinicians, researchers and/or educators; to discover new knowledge that advances both medical science and clinical care; and to provide high quality health care to the people of our surrounding communities, our region and nation.

 The School’s degree programs are the: MD, MD/PhD, MD/MA in Urban Bioethics, MD/MPH, MD/MBA as well as PhD/MS in Biomedical Sciences, the MA in Urban Bioethics and MS Physician Assistant.
 The school also offers a Postbaccalaureate Program.